 Obviously, a drop in price, but then we would all like to see free stuff everywhere, and we understand the complexity of making natural healthy products at cheap price.

 We would also like to see some different alternatives in their product range.
 Currently, they only offer Ambronite v5, and although we loved the freshness and nutty flavour, we would love even more to try other natural flavours, such as, strawberry, blackberries or others.

 Furthermore, this is a time when most brands are aggressively expanding their product offerings.
 Ready-to-drink meal replacements, bars and other types of complete foods are appearing in the market.
 We know that delivering high quality, all natural products is not easy, but Ambronite will have to do their best if they want to thrive in the market.

 It would be very interesting to have a plant-based organic solid meal replacement, too.
 A bar healthier than any other in the market.
 We believe Ambronite could deliver that.

 What PRODUCTS does Ambronite offer

 Currently they only offer one product: Ambronite v5.
-It comes in packages of 1600kcal.
+It comes in packages of 1600kcal and pouches of 400kcal.
 Athletes, backpackers, busy people, fitness enthusiasts or people looking to lose weight can consume Ambronite alike; since not only provides all nutrients needed, but it also helps with focusing and re-energizing.

 - Meal Replacement